horiaionut/jslibp2p-chat-tutorial/1/introduction.md

 lets break it!

 ## What does transport means in p2p system?
 As the word transport says it does transportation, but of data between two peers.
 Currently our internet supports multiple standards of communication.
-Eg. tcp, websockets, mqtt, etc. Every standard is just a set of rules that both communicating parties have to follow in order for a succesfull comunication.
+Eg. tcp, websockets, mqtt, etc. Every standard is just a set of rules that both communicating parties have to follow to successfully communicate.
 >TODO: Verify and add transports.
 For each transport link to the official documentation to show how they differ in the core implementation but still have the same functionalities.

 In a p2p system it might be not clear which of these standards does the other party supports.
 As the standards are drastically different it would be hard for a p2p system to implement each one from scratch.